Skip to main content

 • historical information

-• why the place is significant and should be protected
+• why the place is significant and should be protected, and

-This information will be considered when the District Plan Heritage List is reviewed.
+This information will be considered when the District Plan heritage schedules are reviewed.

-Heritage items can only be removed from the schedule through a change to the District Plan.
-Items are typically only removed when an item no longer meets the criteria for listing, and detailed information is required explaining why this is the case.
+Under the RMA, heritage items can be removed from the schedule through a change to the District Plan.
+Items are typically removed only when an item no longer meets the criteria for listing, and detailed information is required explaining why this is the case.

 Email: heritage@wcc.govt.nz